 Dexter was recently introduced to The APC through the business’ work with EPIC – a business mentoring programme for young entrepreneurs.
 As part of the partnership with EPIC, Jonathan Smith, Chief Executive at The APC took on mentorship of Dexter after he was invited to join the EPIC Young Business Programme in March following the successful presentation of his business concept, ‘Dexter’s Poetry Place’.

 Jonathan Smith, said: “As a business we want to promote positive mental health and create an environment of trust where our people feel they can talk openly and honestly with us about their health.
 We’re truly honoured to have Dexter performing for our colleagues within the business on this important week.
 His ability to express and share his messages around mental health are testament to his talent and I hope that his performance will encourage others to reflect and have the confidence to speak openly about the issues that may be affecting them.”

 In addition to Dexter’s performance, The APC will this week be investing in several other initiatives to promote positive mental health, including; training courses on mental health awareness, and ‘fancy a chat?’ virtual sessions, where senior managers and the business’ Mental Health First Aiders will run sessions for colleagues within the business to talk openly and share stories of issues affecting them.

-Mental Health Awareness week is an annual event, hosted by the Mental Health Foundation, providing the whole of the UK with an opportunity to focus on achieving good mental health.
+Mental Health Awareness week is an annual event, providing the whole of the UK with an opportunity to focus on achieving good mental health.
 The Mental Health Foundation started the event 21 years ago.
 The event has grown to become one of the biggest awareness weeks across the UK and globally.